VictorLeP/victorlep.github.io/_pages/phd.md

 _[Nederlandstalige versie](/dr)_

-I am happy to invite you to the public defense of my PhD thesis _"Sound data sets and methods for web security research"_.
+<big>I am happy to invite you to the public defense of my PhD thesis _"Sound data sets and methods for web security research"_.</big>

 Date and time
 ======
 The defense will take place on **Wednesday 31 May 2023**.

-The _formal_ defense (presentation and Q&A) starts at **17:00** sharp, and will take around 2 hours. \
+The formal defense (presentation and Q&A) starts at **17:00** sharp, and will take around 1.5 hours. \
-It is followed by an _informal_ reception at around 19:00. _You're welcome to join only for the reception._
+It is followed by a short break and the official proclamation (at around 18:30), and an informal reception at around 19:00. \
+_You're welcome to join only for the proclamation and/or reception._

 Registration
 ======